balderdashy/sails-docs/sockets.md

 -->

+> IMPORTANT NOTE: `Model.subscribe( req.socket, [])` is not the same as `Model.subscribe( req.socket )`.
+The latter usage will subscribe to the "class room."
+The former will subscribe to nothing!
+This is because the presence of the second argument (in this case the empty list `[]`) signals to Sails that you're subscribing to instances, but in this case you've specified none!

 ### Model.subscribe( req.socket, model[s] )

 Subscribe the request object's socket (`req`) to the specified array of `models` or single model.
 Your socket on the client will receive a message every time the specified user(s) are updated or destroyed. e.g. `User.subscribe(req.socket , [ {id: 7} ] )`

 ### Model.subscribe( req.socket )

+> IMPORTANT NOTE:
 Subscribe the request object's socket (`req`) to the collection Your socket on the client will receive a message every time a new user is created. e.g. `User.subscribe(req.socket , [ {id: 7} ] )`